cdervis/Polly/Docs/docs/dear-imgui.md

 # Dear ImGui

-Dear ImGui is integrated into Polly as a first-class component and is automatically available via the `ImGui` class.
+Dear ImGui is integrated into Polly as a first-class component and is automatically available in the `Game` class.

-You don't create `ImGui` objects directly, just override the `#!cpp Game::onImGui()` method:
+You don't have to manage any ImGui objects.
+Just override the `#!cpp Game::onImGui()` method and use it directly:

 ```cpp
 struct MyGame : Game